 In The Amazement Revolution, I write about how to create serious F.U.N., where the letter F stands for “Fulfillment,” the letter U stand for “Uniqueness,” and the letter N stands for getting employees excited about what is “Next.”
 This tip ties to the F.U.N. concept as we focus on giving our employees the autonomy to do their jobs and solve customer issues using their own methods.

 Using the word “method” is an interesting choice of words.
-Over ten years ago, my coach, Dan Sullivan taught me something he calls the “Unique Method.”
-Most simply stated, it is a form that helps people create directions on how to do anything and everything in our business, from specific tasks to solving customer problems.
+Over ten years ago, my coach, Dan Sullivan, taught me something he calls the “Unique Method.”
+Most simply stated, it is a form that helps people create directions on doing anything and everything in our business, from specific tasks to solving customer problems.

-Each week my staff would create a set of directions to describe a particular task or customer issue.
-Over time, virtually everything we did had a method, or set of directions, associated with it.
+Each week my staff creates a set of directions to describe a particular task or customer issue.
+Over time, virtually everything has a method, or set of directions, associated with it.
 The goal was that if the person who usually did the task or took care of the customer issue was out, someone else could pick up their “Unique Method” and follow the directions to complete the task or solve the problem.
 There were written procedures for virtually everything.
-And, most important, people are allowed to create new methods.
+And most important, people are allowed to create new methods.
 They didn’t even have to be improvements – just different.
 It is not uncommon for us to have two or three Unique Methods to accomplish the same task or deal with the same issue.

-Final comments: This concept gives direction to those who need it, or permission to find new methods whenever possible.
+Final comments: This concept directs those who need it or permission to find new methods whenever possible.
 It is a great strategy that fosters empowerment.
 Create a learning environment by sharing new “Unique Methods.”
 Others may be able to take advantage of them and improve upon their own performance.